Special Collections & Archives

 - Appraise, collect, organize, describe, interpret, and preserve the university's official permanent records as well as related historical papers.

-- Provide access to these records and papers.
+- Provide access to these records.

 - Provide information and academic support services to the administration, faculty, students, and others interested in the institution's history.